 How To manage users – Azure AD B2B

 In the final version of Azure AD B2B you can still do this, but through an invitation API rather than a CSV file.
-It can also be integrated into your on-boarding process.
+You can also integrate it into your on-boarding process.

 What?
 API?
-That means it requires code to be written!
+That means we need to write code!
 Don’t worry, for those who are not developers, use PowerShell cmdlet.

 In this video, I will demonstrate how to use PowerShell to invite guest users into your organization.

 PowerShell rescue – inviting guests to the cloud

 Tip #4: Build your procedures around inviting guests.